SIMEC Group

 SIMEC Group Ltd is a British international energy and natural resources business focused on resources, sustainable power, infrastructure, and commodities trading.
-In 2016 it had an annual turnover of almost USD2.5 billion and net assets of USD350 million.
-It is part of the Gupta Family Group ("GFG") Alliance, owned by members of the Gupta family, which had a combined turnover of more than USD13 billion and combined net assets of more than USD2.3 billion.
-Its activities span renewable energy generation, mining, shipping, and commodities trading.
+It is part of the GFG Alliance, which is owned by members of the Gupta family.

+History

 The group was founded in 1996 by Parduman K. Gupta, whose son, Sanjeev Gupta, had established Liberty House Group in 1992.

+In 2013, SIMEC Group refocused itself, mainly on sustainable power, mining, and infrastructure.

+In 2016 SIMEC had an annual turnover of almost USD2.5 billion and net assets of USD350 million.
+As of 2018 it was trading in 60 countries, with 200 locations.

+Description

-Both SIMEC Group and Liberty House Group are independent companies within the GFG Alliance, of which Sanjeev Gupta became executive chairman.
+The SIMEC Group (along with Liberty Steel Group) is an independent company within the GFG Alliance, of which Sanjeev Gupta became executive chairman.
+The company is focused on resources, sustainable power, infrastructure, and commodities trading, Its activities span renewable energy generation, mining, shipping, and commodities trading.

 SIMEC Group in Australia

-In 2013, SIMEC Group refocused itself – mainly on to sustainable power, mining and infrastructure.
 Among many developments since then, in 2017 it acquired Arrium Mining and OneSteel operations in South Australia for USD750 million.
 The mining assets of the former company included iron ore (magnetite and haematite) mines in the Middleback Range and a dolomite mine (to supply blast furnace flux) at Ardrossan, South Australia.

 In 2017, GFG Alliance purchased Arrium's Whyalla Steelworks in South Australia, announcing that a new AUD600 million investment would lift production to 1.8 million tonnes a year.
 In 2018 the company announced it would build a new steel manufacturing plant next to the existing one.
 It would be capable of producing 10 million tonnes a year – making it the largest in the western world – and have infrastructure to eventually double that capacity.